 Pace, what do I mean by that?

-It’s about your rate and your speed of delivery.
+Being used to hosting webinars, tele seminars and Live Events, so much is about your rate and your speed of delivery.
 So many clients of mine race through their content, their ideas, their input and, the truth is, a lot of the time they’ll be tuned out by those who they need to listen to them most.

 People lose interests, they can’t process the information quickly enough so lose your thread, they aren’t given enough time or interest to stay tuned in.
 It makes a big difference to if or how people listen to you if you take the time – choose to take the time – to vary your pace.
 Your speed.
 Your way of delivery.

 Now when I’m speaking on stage, on group client calls, I’m very conscious of pacing myself, and in pace also comes your speed of response.
 Your speed of speaking, your speed of action, and deciding on a non-action.
 Just as well as how and if you decide to speak or respond.